facebookresearch/AnimatedDrawings/README.md

 So you'd like to animate your own drawn character.
 I wouldn't want you to create those annotation files manually.
 That would be tedious.
 To make it fast and easy, we've trained a drawn humanoid figure detector and pose estimator and provided scripts to automatically generate annotation files from the model predictions.
+There are currently two options for setting this up.

+#### Option 1: Docker
 To get it working, you'll need to set up a Docker container that runs TorchServe.
 This allows us to quickly show your image to our machine learning models and receive their predictions.